I am a website developer, eBay trading assistant, work-at-home mum, writer and crafter.

-It is often said that boys have a special connection to their mothers, and girls a unique relationship with their fathers.
+It is often said that boys have a special connection to their mothers, and girls have a unique relationship with their fathers.
 Some studies have even gone so far as to report that girls who share a strong bond with their dad are emotionally and physically healthier than those who don't.
 A healthy relationship between a dad and his little girl can produce amazing results.

 Regardless of the research, the studies, or the theories, a dad will be the first man in a little girl's life.
-There will be moments when he will embarrass her and he will make her cringe.
+There will be moments when he will embarrass her and make her cringe.

 He may dress a bit too dad-like or show up at the "wrong times."
 However, he will love her, protect her and share with her a bond that no other man will ever replace.
-A daughter will always be daddy's little girl and a dad will always have a soft spot in his heart for his special girl.
+A daughter will always be daddy's little girl, and a dad will always have a soft spot in his heart for his special girl.